Be part of the solution.

 The battle with substance use disorder pits experts educated in the science of addiction and treatment against biological and psychological impulses.
 You can start developing that expertise with a substance abuse counselor degree at any level.

-- Intended for: High school graduates seeking entry-level support roles, as well as certification candidates in the few states without degree requirements.
+- Intended for: High school graduates seeking entry-level support roles

 - Time Required: A year or less